rachmadaniHaryono/mitmproxy-image/README.md

  - create virtualenv with Flask and mitmproxy_image installed into it (latter is installed in [develop mode](http://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode) which allows modifying source code directly without a need to re-install the app): `make venv`

- - run development server in debug mode: `mitmproxy-image run --debug`; Flask will restart if source code is modified

  - run tests: tba